Complete our online form to tell us about an NHS patient safety concern. What you tell us could lead to a national healthcare safety investigation.

 We welcome information about patient safety concerns from everyone, including patients and their families, the public and NHS staff.

-Our national investigations programme can look at events or risks which occurred within NHS-funded care in England after 1 April 2017.
-You can find out more about the criteria we use to start an investigation on the how we decide to investigate page.
+You can find out more about the criteria we use to start a national investigation on the how we decide to investigate page.

-We welcome information about patient safety concerns from everyone, including patients and their families, the public and NHS staff.
-However, our national investigations do not replace local investigations by hospitals or other organisations and we do not investigate on behalf of families, staff, organisations or regulators.
+Our national investigations do not replace local investigations by hospitals or other organisations.
+We do not investigate on behalf of families, NHS staff, organisations or regulators.

-You can tell us about a patient safety concern by emailing email@example.com.
+You can tell us about a patient safety concern by filling in our online patient safety concern form.

-If you’re unsure about the status of a patient safety concern you’ve already told us about, please email us.
+If you’re unsure about the status of a patient safety concern you’ve already told us about, please email firstname.lastname@example.org.

-If you would like this information in another format or language, please email firstname.lastname@example.org.
+If you would like to fill in our patient safety concern form in another format or language, please email email@example.com.
 This includes easy read and British Sign Language, as well as any other language or need.